FP&A Analytical Transformation. Stockholm FP&A Board on how to achieve the leading stage

 - FP&A Analytical Transformation is essential for the current business environment

 - The Analytical transformation is going slowly due to lack of investments, legacy systems, the business culture, etc

-As Arthur C. Nielsen, the founder of ACNielsen, said “The price of light is less than the cost of darkness”.
-So, the companies around the globe can continue trying to reduce the cost of their finance departments as percentage of revenue at their own peril, while FP&A at the moment requires investment into people, processes and technology.
+As Arthur C. Nielsen, the founder of ACNielsen, said: “The price of light is less than the cost of darkness”.
+So, the companies around the globe can continue trying to reduce the cost of their finance departments as the percentage of revenue at their own peril, while FP&A at the moment requires investment into people, processes and technology.

-The next Stockholm FP&A Board will gather on 12 October 2017 to discuss another popular subject of Driver Based Planning.
+The next Stockholm FP&A Board will gather on 12 October 2017 to discuss another popular subject of Driver-Based Planning.
 Stay in touch with our global FP&A community through the FP&A Club LinkedIn Group and the FP&A Trends resource.
 Please do not hesitate to join and to contribute to the discussions, posts, and commentaries.